-While it may seem obvious since you have made it this far into the article, we do find it important to point out that it is a relatively harmful material that you are dealing with if you don’t know what you are doing.
-It is no joke that it has been banned for residential housing paint more than 40 years ago, and even though it has been that long since its ban, that the EPA has made a lot of effort through its RRP program to minimize the exposure to kids as well as adults.
+It may seem obvious since you have made it this far into the article.
+We find it important to point out that it is a relatively harmful material that you are dealing with if you don’t know what you are doing.
+It is no joke that it was banned for residential housing paint more than 40 years ago.
+It has been that long since its ban.
+The EPA has made a lot of effort through its RRP program to minimize the exposure to kids and adults.

-It’s no joke that the material was effectively banned in consumer paint in 1992, at which point its use was severely limited.
-It also isn’t a joke that there are regular toy recalls, usually from foreign manufacturers, that stem from the fact that material has been put in a bunch of toys, which is then causing kids all over the country to fall sick with lead poisoning because they put it in their mouths, because that is what kids do.
-We’re dealing with a type of material that, while it may have beneficial properties and may be able to significantly improve the durability of certain things, that it also has a bunch of drawbacks.
+It’s no joke that the material was effectively banned in consumer paint in 1992.
+At this point, its use was severely limited.
+It also isn’t a joke that there are regular toy recalls.
+They’re usually from foreign manufacturers, which stems from the fact that material has been put in a bunch of toys.
+It is then causing kids all over the country to fall sick with lead poisoning.
+It happens when they put it in their mouths because kids do it.
+We’re dealing with a type of material that may significantly improve the durability of certain things and have many drawbacks.

-While people started realizing in the 1950s that this metal may not be all that great for us, the effects caused by the inclusion of the material in various things is still causing unwanted effects throughout society, with kids being the absolutely most exposed from it.
-If you start looking around the internet, we’re not the only ones that are pointing out just how damaging this is to our society, and how it is still causing social injustice between the rich and the poor.
-It is no joke that we think that lead is a big contributor when it comes to the dangers of environmental racism within our own country, where public housing often has large amounts of this stuff in the walls.
-In fact, it is such a big issue that public housing across the country is suffering from it, and given how it is often affecting the poorest parts of the population, we don’t believe that it is anything that any politician will be taking very seriously.
-While there may be some instances where focus has been drawn to it, like is the case with New York and the Melrose Housing or inner city schools, we don’t anticipate that the nation’s most vulnerable will gain the safety and security that they truly deserve.
+It’s clear how it is still causing social injustice between the rich and the poor.
+It is no joke that we think that lead is a big contributor when it comes to the dangers of environmental racism within our own country.
+Public housing often has large amounts of this stuff in the walls.
+It is such a big issue that public housing is suffering from it.
+Given how it is often affecting the poorest parts of the population, we don’t believe it is anything any politician will be taking very seriously.

-If you don’t get convinced that lead paint is dangerous from reading on our website alone, we hope that you will take the time to also check out other websites that have an opinion on the topic.
-Search for lead poisoning, and you will see that there are too many of society’s youngest members that are still being tested positive having lead levels in their blood that are significantly higher than they should reasonaly be, because we haven’t been able to properly address the various sources.
+Suppose you don’t get convinced that lead paint is dangerous from reading on our website alone.
+We hope that you will take the time also to check out other websites that have an opinion on the topic.
+Search for lead poisoning, and you will see that too many of society’s youngest members are still being tested positive.
+They have lead levels in their blood that are significantly higher than they should reasonably be.
+It’s because we haven’t been able to address the various sources properly.

 When you shouldn’t encapsulate

-As we previously mentioned, other websites do point out that there are times when it isn’t ideal to encapsulate.
-If you have read the previous section, you wouldn’t be surprised to know that that is definitely also our stance, although we take it a bit further than most other sites do.
-However, the general consensus is still that you shouldn’t be encapsulating when the paint is starting to deteriorate.
+As we previously mentioned, other websites do point out that there are times when it isn’t ideal for encapsulating.
+If you have read the previous section, you wouldn’t be surprised to know our stance.
+We take it a bit further than most other sites do.
+However, the consensus is that you shouldn’t be encapsulating when the paint starts to deteriorate.

-You probably already know that if paint is in bad condition, you will usually need to sand the area or smooth it out before you start painting it, or you will just end up with irregularities in the work.
-As far as lead paint, bad condition means bad paint job, means no effectiveness.
+You probably already know that if the paint is in bad condition.
+You will usually need to sand the area or smooth it out before you start painting it or end up with irregularities in the work.
+As far as lead paint, bad condition means bad paint job.
+It means it’s not effective.

-In fact, other websites that we keep bringing up say that if a surface is either deteriorated, rubbed together, or walked on, encapsulation won’t be the solution.
-It is always our recommendation that you hire a professional in order to do the job, and that includes someone who has the right RRP certification and knows how to handle lead paint.
-The RRP certification has specifically been made in order to ensure that lead paint is handled properly, and that includes both protective measures during, and cleaning afterwards.
+Other websites we keep bringing up say that encapsulation won’t be the solution if a surface has deteriorated.
+We always recommend hiring a professional to do the job.
+It includes someone who has the right RRP certification and knows how to handle lead paint.
+The RRP certification has been specifically made to handle lead paint properly.
+It includes protective measures during and after cleaning.

 Which paints can you use for the purpose?

-If you do choose that you want to proceed with the purpose, there are a couple of different types of paint you should know about that may be used.
-Always make sure that you ask the professional at the store before you proceed, however, as they’ll best be able to help you with the specific type that you’re considering.
+If you choose to proceed with the purpose, there are a couple of different types of paint you should know about that may be used.
+Always make sure that you ask the professional at the store before you proceed.
+However, they’ll best be able to help you with the specific type that you’re considering.

-The 3 main types include cement-type paints, polymers and epoxy.
-The disadvantage that the cement-type has is that it will need to be mixed, whereas the two others are more simple to use for your average DIY person, and therefore also the ones that we are recommending on here.
+The 3 main types include cement-type paints, polymers, and epoxy.
+The cement type’s disadvantage is that it will need to be mixed.
+In contrast, the two others are simpler for your average DIY person.
+Therefore, they’re the ones we recommend here.

-While it may seem obvious, you should of course check the recommendations provided by the manufacturer to see how the product is best used, and take the necessary precautions that help protect your health.
-While they’re usually applied with a brush, spray gun or roller, you will need to watch out for damaged paint in the process.
+While it may seem obvious, you should check the recommendations provided by the manufacturer to see how the product is best used.
+Take the necessary precautions that help protect your health.
+They’re usually applied with a brush, spray gun, or roller.
+You will need to watch out for damaged paint in the process.

-Please, if there are any parts of the paint that are damaged, do not simply go ahead and do what you would normally do in addressing it, as that is not the solution, but rather seek out our article on removing lead paint, where we address how you should handle if there are certain parts that aren’t in pristine condition.
+If any parts of the paint are damaged, do not simply go ahead and do what you would normally do in addressing it.
+That is not the solution.
+Rather seek out our article on removing lead paint, where we address how you should handle certain parts in pristine condition.

 Even if you believe that the wall is in good condition, we still urge you to wear the protective clothing and respirator that you would otherwise use.